treolabs/treopim/docs/en/faq/administration.md

 Yes, you can create custom fields for each entity in the system (i.e. products, attributes, categories, associations, product families, etc.).
 Use the Entity Manager for this.

-TreoPIM offers the user many more options than just creating user-defined fields, because TreoPIM has a completely flexible data model.
+TreoPIM offers the user much more options than just creating user-defined fields, because TreoPIM has a completely flexible data model.
 You can create new entities, edit existing entities, create and change the relationships between the entities and edit the metadata.